-Between 1998 and 2009 my writing appeared in The Athens News, Ohio University Post, Athens Messenger, Athens Agenda magazine and The InterActivist magazine (all in Athens, Ohio — my home from 1999 to 2009), as well as in the Santa Monica Mirror, Daily Utah Chronicle (Salt Lake City), Arbiter (Boise, Idaho), Observer-Reporter (Washington, Pennsylvania), the journal Democracy & Education, The Chronogram magazine (Kingston, New York), The Terminal Journal (Chicago, Illinois) and the webzine Bettawreckonize (Akron, Ohio).
+My writing (about 100 published pieces to date) has appeared in The Toledo Blade, Athens News, Ohio University Post, Athens Messenger, Athens Agenda magazine and The InterActivist magazine (mostly in Athens, Ohio — my home from 1999 to 2009, and from 2016 to the present), as well as in the Santa Monica Mirror, Daily Utah Chronicle (Salt Lake City), Arbiter (Boise, Idaho), Observer-Reporter (Washington, Pennsylvania), the journal Democracy & Education, The Chronogram magazine (Kingston, New York), The Terminal Journal (Chicago, Illinois), the website Znet, the Psychology Today website, the Alternatives to School website, the Conscious Consumer Network website and the webzine Bettawreckonize (Akron, Ohio).

-Meanwhile, my activism and organizing from that period were covered by many of the above publications, as well as by The Los Angeles Times, Akron-Beacon Journal, Pittsburgh City Paper, Record-Courier (Kent, Ohio), Pitt News, The New People (Pittsburgh, Pennsylvania), Logan Daily (Logan, Ohio), Athens Insider, WOUB Radio and Television (Athens), WTTE Television (Columbus, Ohio), Fox8 Cleveland, and publications of Ohio Citizen Action (Cleveland) and the Appalachian Peace and Justice Network (Athens).
+Meanwhile, my 25-plus years of activism and organizing have been covered by most of the above publications, plus The Los Angeles Times, Columbus Dispatch (Ohio), Akron-Beacon Journal, Pittsburgh City Paper, Record-Courier (Ohio), Pitt News, The New People (Pittsburgh, Pennsylvania), Logan Daily (Ohio), Athens Insider, WOUB Public Media (Ohio), WTTE Television (Columbus, Ohio), Fox8 Cleveland, Psychology Today and publications of Ohio Citizen Action (Cleveland) and the Appalachian Peace and Justice Network (Ohio).

 My passions for journalism and organizing emerged simultaneously and have frequently overlapped since.

 - During my senior year of high school in 1996 I founded Free Head, an independent, public access magazine created in opposition to the censorship of school authorities.